ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 and model uncertainty.

 #### Independent model (discrete: independent)
-Open the program by typing `BayesTraits data/Primates.trees data/Primates.txt` and select the Discrete: Independent (Option 2) and MCMC (Option 2).
+Open the program by typing `BT4-multi data/Primates.trees data/Primates.txt` (notice the change in menu options) and select the Discrete: Independent (Option 2) and MCMC (Option 2).
-(Note, that the available options change depending on your dataset!.)
 The independent model assumes the two traits evolve independently, e.g. the transition from 0 → 1 in the first trait is independent of the state of the second trait.

 Set all priors to exp 10 and use stepping stone method to calculate marginal likelihood.
 Also increase the number of iterations to 5,000,000: